• Skip to primary navigation

 Seaweed- Sea vegetables like Dulse and Seaweed are the best natural source of iodine.
 Iodine is an essential nutrient that many with modern-day diets tend to lack.

 Pineapple- This delicious tropical fruit contains antioxidants and the anti-inflammatory agent Bromelain.
 Be sure the blend or juice the pineapple core, as it contains the most potent amount of this incredible nutrient.
-It helps reduce inflammation throughout the body and particularly in the uterus, which helps to improve the odds of implantation.
+It helps reduce inflammation throughout the body, particularly in the uterus, which helps to improve the odds of implantation.

 Bromelain and other nutrients can also be taken in supplement form.
 However, be sure to discuss any supplement and dietary changes with a qualified healthcare professional.